 You can easily get padlocks from souvenir shops around the bridge – and you can even enjoy magnificent views of the cathedral when you cross the bridge.

-To have the bridge all to yourself and take your bomb Instagram photos, rise early (get there for 7am), as the cruise offloading Chinese tourist gets to the river around 9:00am.
-This is another of the places to visit in Cologne.
+To have the bridge all to yourself and take your bomb Instagram photos, rise early (get there at 7:00), as the cruise offloading Chinese tourists gets to the river around 9:00.

-Not to be missed on this Cologne 2 day itinerary is the Cologne’s chocolate museum!
-Sitting pretty in the quarter of Altstadt-Sud on the Rheinauhafen peninsula, has become a traditional tourist attraction.
+Sitting pretty in the quarter of Altstadt-Sud on the Rheinauhafen peninsula has become a traditional tourist attraction.